 Al managed to standardize the amounts.
 Although the sauce was a bit spicier than the original, customers liked it and started begging to purchase some.
 Soon, Al and his nephew Brian Homoki were making 10 gallons a day.
 The sauce was sold to customers in pint-sized plastic containers.
-By 2003 they starting bottling it.
+By 2003, they starting bottling it.
 To keep up with the demand, two companies are involved now.
-One provides the spices, and the other cooks the ingredients, adds the spices, bottles and ships.
-500 gallons are produced at a time.
+One provides the spices, and the other cooks the ingredients, adds spices, and bottles the final product.
 Neither company has access to the whole recipe.
-The sauce has a tomato paste base, but it does not taste tomatoey.
-Although it was created to enhance hot dogs, customers have enjoyed using it on chicken, pasta and other meats.
+Although it was created to enhance hot dogs, customers have enjoyed using it on chicken, pasta, and other meats.
 It's got a little bit of tang to it and has a good shelf life.
-Jim's has sold thousands of bottles around the country and has shipped sauce to customers, including soldiers, overseas.
 People buy it to give as gifts, sometimes purchasing several cases at a time.